JasonSong97/JasonSong97/readme.md

-# Back-End developer who was Pastry Chef
+# Back-End developer who was Pastry Chef Before
 After France INBP pattisserie course in Korea, I experienced as a pastry chef at Roissant in Jonggak, Seoul.
 Now, I am being as a back-end developer hopes to improve the system of the Food Tech and IT industries provide services for small starts up food tech businesses.